The 6 Official Un Languages and How To Make Them Into a Career

 If we look at a list of the total speakers for each of the six official languages and add them up to get a rough estimate we’ll see that UN official languages account for less than half of the world’s population.
 Less than half of the people in the world can understand the documents and agreements being issued from the highest international political body in the world.

 Hindi may be the most likely to gain status in the near future.
 With the fifth largest number of total speakers in the world, just ahead of Russian, it makes sense on paper.
-For those of a practical bent, money is also no obstacle as the Indian government has declared its willingness to cover the necessary expenses.
+For those with a practical bent, money is also no obstacle as the Indian government has declared its willingness to cover the necessary expenses.
 The main reason for it not being included up to this point seems to be the relative isolation of the language, restricted as it is to the Indian subcontinent.
-One might be prone to believe that this is just a political exercise to extend India’s growing influence since the general impression of India is that its people have a high level of English fluency, but it has been reported that a full 72 percent of men and 83 percent of women in India speak no English whatsoever.
+One might be prone to believe that this is just a political exercise to extend India’s growing influence since the general impression of India is that its people have a high level of English fluency, but it has been reported that many people in India speak no English whatsoever.

-Running down the list of possible candidates, there’s also Bengali with 250 million speakers worldwide (and official support from West Bengal), Portuguese (whose total number of speakers is sandwiched between Russian and Bengali and is more geographically diverse than either of these) and Turkish, though in this case there’s only a vague desire to be a UN language rather than any coherent push towards official language status.
+Running down the list of possible candidates, there’s also Bengali with 250 million speakers worldwide, Portuguese (whose total number of speakers is sandwiched between Russian and Bengali and is more geographically diverse than either of these) and Turkish, though in this case, there’s no official push towards official language status.